 Nirvana is a state of consciousness that is experienced as beyond time or as one with all time.
-The yogi dares to recognize this state of consciousness as valid, naturally arising in the body-mind of human beings.
+The contemplative dares to recognize this state of consciousness as valid, a potential available to everyone given the body-mind of human beings.
 Though it does not seem like it to our daily, get up and get your coffee consciousness, things like the symbolism of the tree are of more primary importance to the experience of being human than we typically can recognize.
-In the moments of orgasm, death, slipping into the sacred world, touching the Buddha mind, in those moments a profound transformation of values occurs as the contents of conscious experience shift to another, altogether more profound plane.
-Because this is inherent in consciousness itself every sentient being is destined to share these experiences.
-Every man, woman and child but also every whale, stink bug and brown bear will also pass through these inner worlds of experience.
+In the moments of orgasm, death, slipping into the sacred world, and the Dark Night of the soul a profound transformation of values occurs as the contents of conscious experience shift to another, altogether more profound plane or newer configuration.
+Because this is inherent in consciousness itself every sentient being is destined to share these experiences to one degree or another.
+Every man, woman and child will, but also every whale, stink bug and brown bear will also pass through these inner worlds of experience each in their own way.
 At least it is no less rational to assert this is the case than the position that consciousness is nothing more than an accidental spandrel.
 How and why this works out future posts will explore but first our understanding of what reasoning itself is will need to be sharpened.

-The yogi dares to recognize this state of consciousness as valid, hence the need for all those metaphoric ideas so easily misunderstood as dogmas.
+The contemplative dares to recognize these states of consciousness as valid, hence the need for all those metaphoric ideas so easily misunderstood when stated as dogmas.
 Ideas like reincarnation reflect the aspect of timelessness that is part of this awareness.
-Ideas like complete and total rest from the desires of the body and mind reflect the aspect of total satisfaction of the heart’s deepest longings that is part of the experience.
-Ideas like non-duality reflect the aspect of deepest homecoming that is part of this awareness.
+Ideas like complete and total Sabbath Rest from the desires of the body and mind reflect the aspect of total satisfaction of the heart’s deepest longings that is part of the experience.
+Ideas like non-duality in the union of lover and Beloved reflect the aspect of deepest homecoming that is part of this awareness.